European System of Financial Supervision

 To complement these authorities, the European Systemic Risk Board (ESRB) is responsible for macroprudential oversight across the European Union.
-It includes representatives from the European Central Bank, national central banks and supervisory authorities of EU member states, and the European Commission.
+It includes representatives from the European Central Bank (ECB), national central banks and supervisory authorities of EU member states, and the European Commission.
 The ESRB is based at the ECB in Frankfurt.

 History

 The European Parliament, in September 2010, backed a deal to set up the European System of Financial Supervision replacing the Committees of Supervisors.
 The deal set up the EBA in London, ESMA in Paris and EIOPA in Frankfurt, after an initial agreement reached between the European Commission and member states in December 2009 had triggered parliamentary criticisms.
 The three institutions began operations on 1 January 2011 and replaced the Committees of Supervisors.